Definition of Allergic rhinitis (Hayfever):

 - Based on the symptoms described by the patient

 Treatment of Allergic rhinitis (Hayfever):

-An allergen produces an abnormally vigorous immune response (allergies). would be the best therapeutical choice but often difficult to realize.
+- Avoiding the allergen would be the best therapeutical choice but often difficult to realize.

 - The nasal douche helps by cleaning the mucous membranes and removing the allergens